ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Introduction

-In this work, we introduce \textit{\textbf{HE-Drive}}, the first human-like-centric end-to-end autonomous driving system to solve the above two problems, as illustrated in Figure \ref{fig:overview}.
-Specifically, we find that the \textbf{\textit{temporal inconsistency}} in trajectories generated by imitation learning-based planners arises from two main factors: temporal correlation and generalization.
-Firstly, these planners rely on the past few seconds of information from the current frame to forecast future trajectories, ignoring the correlation between consecutive predictions \citep{zhou2023query,tang2024hpnet}.
-Secondly, their performance is constrained by the quality of the collected offline expert trajectories, rendering them susceptible to changes in system dynamics and out-of-distribution states, resulting in learned policies that lack generalization ability to unseen scenarios.
-Inspired by the success of the diffusion policy \citep{chi2024diffusionpolicy} in robotic manipulation, which employs a vision-conditioned diffusion model \citep{ho2020denoising} to accurately represent multi-modal distributions for generating action sequences, we propose a diffusion-based planner that generates multi-modal trajectories with strong temporal consistency.
+In this work, we introduce \textit{\textbf{ComDrive}}, the first comfort-oriented end-to-end autonomous driving system (in Fig. \ref{fig:head}) designed to address the aforementioned challenges.
+We identify that the \textbf{\textit{temporal inconsistency}} in trajectories generated by imitation learning-based planners stems from two primary factors: inadequate temporal correlation and limited generalization capability.
+Firstly, these planners typically rely solely on current frame information to forecast future multi-modal trajectories, neglecting the crucial temporal correlations between consecutive predictions \cite{zhou2023query,tang2024hpnet}.
+Secondly, their performance is inherently constrained by the quality of collected offline expert trajectories, rendering them vulnerable to changes in system dynamics and out-of-distribution states.
+Consequently, the learned policies often lack robust generalization to novel scenarios.
+Drawing inspiration from the diffusion policy \cite{chi2024diffusionpolicy}, which gracefully learns multimodal action distributions in robotic manipulation, we propose an innovative diffusion-based motion planner.
+This planner is designed to generate multimodal trajectories with strong temporal consistency.